Photo courtesy of Star Tribune

 There were other cases between 1971 and 1976 that forced laws to change nationwide.
 When she argued that first case in 1971, many banks still would not issue women credit cards or allow them to open checking accounts without her husband's permission.
-Not only that, women couldn't obtain a mortgage or get a business loan without a male co-signer.
-In 1974, the Equal Credit Opportunity Act passed which was supposed to prohibit credit discrimination on the basis of gender.
+Not only that, women couldn't obtain a business loan or get a mortgage, without a male co-signer.
+In 1974, the Equal Credit Opportunity Act was passed which was supposed to prohibit credit discrimination on the basis of gender.
 All of these laws that codified men as the breadwinners and beneficiaries and women as dependents were declared unconstitutional in those five years.
-By the end, her work changed the face of American families and expanded the possibilities for American women's lives.
+By the end, her work changed the face of American families, empowered women, and expanded the possibilities for us.
 It is impossible to overstate their impact.

 Fast forward to today.
 As a member of the Flagship Bank team I work with some incredible people.
 Both men and women.
 There was a moment that stood out as I reflect on how far we have come in banking (let alone that I can even work outside the home as a woman, but that's a whole other story) thanks to Justice Ginsburg.
 When we were implementing our online account opening platform, a new product for us and ahead of it's time for Community Banks, we came together to make it available and ready to use.
 We met as a committee and from coding to marketing we were able to get this new product live in a few short months.
 I realized after one of our meetings, the five people in the room who made this happen were Julie, Athina, Lynn, Jackie (who was recently nominated to the Board of Directors of the ICBM) and I. All women.